Content on this page was generated by AI and has not been manually reviewed.

 Is Edge Secure Network a real VPN or just a privacy tool?

 It’s more of a privacy tool than a full VPN.
 It offers VPN-like benefits within the Edge browser but does not provide full device-wide encryption and routing like a standalone VPN.
-Top free vpn extension for edge: best options, features, setup guide, and safety tips

 Can I enable Edge Secure Network on mobile devices?